palkan/abstract_notifier/README.md

 ## Usage

-Notifer class is very similar to Action Mailer mailer class with `notification` method instead of a `mail` method:
+Notifier class is very similar to Action Mailer mailer class with `notification` method instead of a `mail` method:

 ```ruby
 class EventsNotifier < ApplicationNotifier